Skip to content

 Usage

 The Usage section shows how many students are engaging with Mathspace and how active they are across your district.
+You can view it by selecting the ‘Usage’ tab at the top of the report.

 It includes the Students (usage monthly) chart, which shows how many students used Mathspace each month, with year-over-year comparisons.
 This helps you track usage trends over the past school year and see whether engagement is growing, steady, or declining.